WestDRI/wgpages/content/pythonhpc.md

 compile the code.
 Our runtime went down to 0.693 seconds -- that's more than a 10X speedup!

 There are two compilation modes in Numba:
-- **object mode**: generates a more stable, slower code
+1. **object mode**: generates a more stable, slower code
-- **nopython mode**: generates much faster code that requires knowledge of all types, has limitations that can force Numba to fall back to the object mode; the flag `nopython=True` enforces faster mode and raises an error in case of problems
+1. **nopython mode**: generates much faster code that requires knowledge of all types, has limitations that can force Numba to fall back to the object mode; the flag `nopython=True` enforces faster mode and raises an error in case of problems

 ### Parallelizing

-Let's add `parallel=True` to our decorator and change `range(1,n+1)` to `prange(1,n+1)` - it'll be subdividing loops into pieces to pass them to multiple CPU cores via multithreading.
+Let's add `parallel=True` to our decorator and change `range(1,n+1)` to `prange(1,n+1)` - it'll be subdividing loops into pieces to pass them to multiple CPU cores via *multithreading*.
 On my 8-core laptop the runtime goes down to 0.341 seconds -- a further ~2X improvement ...
 This is not so impressive ...

 It turns out there is quite a bit of overhead with subdividing loops, starting/stopping threads and orchestrating everything.
 If instead of $10^8$ we consider $10^{10}$ terms, a single thread processes this in